haveisi/healthcare-esg-financial-analytics-case/README.md

 The goal was not to create another ESG scorecard.
 I wanted to connect evidence to decisions.

-That meant answering questions such as:
+That meant asking:

 - Which issues are most material from both impact and financial perspectives?
 - What financial channels might those issues affect?
 - Which assumptions can be quantified now, and which still require internal data?
 - How do project economics change under different scenarios?
-- Can all of this be presented in a way that is useful to finance, operations, sustainability, and leadership?
+- Can the analysis be presented in a way that is useful to finance, operations, sustainability, and leadership?

----

-## Solution Architecture
+## Solution architecture

 The project separates raw evidence, structured analysis, decision modeling, and reporting so each step can be traced and tested independently.